-So in 1963, at the age of nineteen, Sister Peg joined Maryknoll, making her first vows three years later.
-After obtaining a Bachelor of Arts degree in community service from Rogers College in 1970, Sister was assigned to Nicaragua at a truly critical time in the country’s history.
-During her fourteen years of mission there, Sister Peg served devotedly through the devastating earthquake of 1973, the final days of General Somoza’s oppressive dictatorship, and the Sandanista revolution of 1978.
+In 1963, at the age of nineteen, Sister Margaret joined Maryknoll, making her First Vows three years later.
+After obtaining a Bachelor of Arts degree in Community Service from Rogers College in 1970, Sister was assigned to Nicaragua at a truly critical time in the country’s history.
+During her fourteen years of mission there, Sister Margaret served devotedly through the devastating earthquake of 1973, the final days of General Somoza’s oppressive dictatorship, and the Sandanista revolution of 1978.
 She involved herself in pastoral ministry in the Nicaraguan church, in social development and literacy programs, and in leadership training and formation for Basic Christian Communities – all while responding to the people’s emergency needs.

-In 2007, Sister Peg was assigned to El Salvador for a brief period.
-From 2008 – 2014 Sister Peg served at the Maryknoll Sisters Center in congregational service.
+In 2007, Sister Margaret was assigned to El Salvador for a brief period.
+Then from 2008 – 2014 Sister Peg served at the Maryknoll Sisters Center in congregational service.